cb1270/MentalHealthApplication/README.md

 ### Snippet of the code used.

-Scripts used to create the application clilck 'Scripts' to go to the folder >>> [Scripts](https://github.com/cb1270/MentalHealthApplication/tree/main/Assets/Scripts) <<<
+Scripts used to create the application click 'Scripts' to go to the folder to view the files >>> [Scripts](https://github.com/cb1270/MentalHealthApplication/tree/main/Assets/Scripts) <<<

 ```cs